Iron Armory Modified M1 Abrams Main Battle Tank:

-Maximum Effective Range: Varies with missile types, medium range missiles only (Go to Revised bomb and missile table).
+Maximum Effective Range: Varies with missile types, medium range missiles only (See revised bomb and missile tables for details.)

-Mega-Damage: Varies with missile types, medium range missiles only (Go to Revised bomb and missile table).
+Mega-Damage: Varies with missile types, medium range missiles only (See revised bomb and missile tables for details.)

-Rate of Fire: One at a time or in volleys of 2, 4, or 6.
+Rate of Fire: Can fire missiles one at a time or in volleys of two (2), four (4), or six (6) missiles.

 Payload: each launcher carries 3 medium range missiles for a total of 6 medium range missiles.
 Carries 6 medium range missiles as reloads inside vehicle

-Maximum Effective Range: Varies with missile types, short range missiles only (Go to Revised bomb and missile table).
+Maximum Effective Range: Varies with missile types, short range missiles only (See revised bomb and missile tables for details.)

-Mega-Damage: Varies with missile types, short range missiles only (Go to Revised bomb and missile table).
+Mega-Damage: Varies with missile types, short range missiles only (See revised bomb and missile tables for details.)

 Payload: each launcher carries 6 short range missiles for a total of 12 short range missiles.
 Carries 12 short range missiles as reloads inside vehicle

-Mega-Damage: Varies with missile types, mini missiles only (Go to Revised bomb and missile table).
+Mega-Damage: Varies with missile types, mini missiles only (See revised bomb and missile tables for details.)